WinukaAmbegoda/SmartVault/README.md

   <ul>
     <li>Snapshots are copied from <code>SOURCE_REGION</code> to <code>DEST_REGION</code> using <code>ec2.copy_snapshot()</code></li>
     <li>Copied snapshots are tagged with original snapshot ID and date</li>
-    <li>Can be extended to use AWS Backup or replicate to S3 via custom scripts</li>
   </ul>
 </section>